vanillaiice/vbinance/README.md

 ## Test

-To run tests, make sure you have zzktm.vdotenv installed, and .env file containting your Binance secret key and api key **for testnet**.
+To run tests, make sure you have zzktm.vdotenv installed, and an .env file containing your Binance secret key and api key **for testnet**.

 ```
 v test .